Doraemon: Nobita and the Legend of the Sun King: Plot

 The film opens in a Mesoamerican kingdom, called Mayana, which is ruled by a queen until an evil witch, Ledina, casts a spell putting her into eternal sleep.
 Until the queen awakes, the throne is held by her son, Prince Tio.
 The film cuts to modern Japan, where Nobita and his friends are rehearsing for Snow White for their school play with Doraemon's gadget, but a series of miscasts halt their progress.

 Gian selfishly takes the gadget to perform on an imaginary stadium, leading to Doraemon, Nobita, and Shizuka's attempt to take them back through a time portal.
 Gian's violent reaction breaks the portal, unknowingly connecting it to Mayana.
-Tio's jerboa-like pet, Popol trashes Nobita's room and takes his test papers into the forest, forcing Nobita and Doraemon to cross the portal to collect them.
+Tio's jerboa-like pet, Popol trashes Nobita's room and takes his test papers and comics into the forest, forcing Nobita and Doraemon to cross the portal to collect them.

 Along the way, Nobita is cornered by Tio, when they find out that both of them look-alike, Tio then attempts to kill Nobita but they both fall into a mud-lake and Tio realizes he's friendly.
-Doraemon and Tio go through the portal, but Nobita who attempts to retrieve his papers and gets captured by the kingdom guards, who think he's Tio.
+Doraemon and Tio go through the portal, but Nobita who attempts to retrieve his papers and comics gets captured by the kingdom guards, who think he's Tio.
 Tio himself, amazed by the "magic" of modern technology, decides that he will switch places with Nobita temporarily, which Doraemon reluctantly accepts.

 In Mayana, culture shock and having to practice martial arts as a prince are Nobita's hardships when assuming Tio's role.
 However, Nobita astonishes everyone with his friendly nature, as they had to face Tio's usual arrogance.
 He befriends Tio's childhood friend, Kuku after getting knocked out in martial arts practice with her father.
 Kuku, long having had a crush on Tio, is pleased by "Tio's" change of attitude when Nobita accepts her offer to make him a necklace.
 Using Doraemon's gadgets, he helps the kingdom, cursed by Ledina, amazing everyone.

 In Japan, Tio's surly and violent tendencies constantly cause problems and leads to Gian getting beat up badly and Shizuka to proclaim that she hates Nobita like this, causing Doraemon to expose the secret.
 With Tio returning to Mayana alongside Doraemon, Shizuka, Gian, and Suneo, Nobita is forced to wear a woman's attire so as to not confuse the people of Mayana.
 Gian offers to become Ishumaru's student and Nobita helps Tio win a match in a ball game.